adamrobcarter/scattering_functions/README.md

 | k_x        | $k$ values used to create the grid in the x direction |
 | k_y        | $k$ values used to create the grid in the y direction |

+## MSD
+The library also includes code to calculate the mean squared displacement (MSD), in `scattering_functions.msd.calc_incremental`

 ## Support
 This code is very much pre-release and is liable to change at any time.
 If the code would be helpful to you, feel free to contact me (adam.rob.carter@gmail.com) while the documentation is limited.